Medibank/coding-challenge-ios/README.md

 ---

 ## 🎯 Challenge Overview
 You are not expected to build a production-level app.
-Instead, we’re looking at how you structure your code, prioritize tasks, and communicate trade-offs.
+Instead, we’re looking at how you structure your code, prioritise tasks, and communicate trade-offs.
 Develop a proof-of-concept news reader app using **SwiftUI**.
 The app will fetch and display trending articles from NewsAPI, allow users to filter by sources, and support saving articles for later reading.

 ---